mogman1/cns3060-mogman1/project-6/README.md

 Having a program that did something a little more extreme would be more illustrative.
 For example, have several threads (10 or more to be sure that some switching has to happen) increment counter and then decrement counter by oneand have it do this 10,000 times.
 If everything works properly, the final output should be 0.
-However, t with improper thread control the output is likely to stray from 0 quite regularly.
+However, with improper thread control the output is likely to stray from 0 quite regularly and be more interesting.

 ##PART A
 As expected, the counter value was always 0 upon exit.
 The reason is that the main